gaurav20161/Register/README.md

 - **User Registration**: Users can register using essential information such as name, email, password and photo.

-Event/Course/Membership Registration: Users can browse available events, courses, or membership options, select their preferred choices, and complete the registration process.

-User Authentication: The application ensures secure access by implementing user authentication using Java Servlets and session management.

-Real-time Validation: Input fields are validated in real-time using jQuery to ensure data accuracy and completeness.

-Responsive Design: The MaterializeCSS framework is utilized to create a responsive and visually appealing user interface that works well on various devices.
+- **Responsive Design**: The MaterializeCSS framework is utilized to create a responsive and visually appealing user interface that works well on various devices.

-AJAX Requests: AJAX is employed for asynchronous data retrieval and submission, providing a seamless user experience.
+- **AJAX Requests**: AJAX is employed for asynchronous data retrieval and submission, providing a seamless user experience.

 Database Integration: User and registration data are stored in a relational database (e.g., MySQL or PostgreSQL) using JDBC for data persistence.